ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 ```
 {: pre}

-After a shortwhile, you will see two pods for your application in the Kubernetes dashboard (or with `kubectl get pods`).
+After a short while, you will see two pods for your application in the Kubernetes dashboard (or with `kubectl get pods`).
 The Ingress controller in the cluster will handles the load balancing between the two replicas.

 With Kubernetes, you can enable [horizontal pod autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to automatically increase or decrease the number of instances of your apps based on CPU.